Lou Clark, Counselling & Coaching: Kent, London MBACP, Dip.Couns, FHEA

 I am a fully qualified Integrative Counsellor, which means I can use a combined approach to work in a way which best suits the issues you bring, your individual preferences and outlook.
 The flexible approach means that you greatly influence how the therapy takes place to find your full potential and be you.
 All that is needed is your commitment and openness.
 I have a wide range of experience to draw on including arts, management processes-coaching and education which may also be useful depending on your needs.

-I am experienced in working with adults and young adults (from age 18), no matter their age, sex, orientation, background, culture or issues.
+I am experienced in working with adults and young adults (from age 16), no matter their age, sex, orientation, background, culture or issues.
 I provide a warm, friendly, non-judgmental and confidential environment so that you feel comfortable to speak about anything which is troubling you.
 I have consulting rooms in Belvedere and I also work remotely through the methods of telephone and video conferencing.
 Please feel free to give me a call if you have any queries.
+During the pandemic I am only working remotely and I find this works well and is also convenient for my clients.

 My therapies include: